ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 Reading user object properties

-The IT-Helpdesk group does not receive Domain Admin privileges.
+GG-IT-Admins does not receive Domain Admin privileges.

 Delegation is applied at the OU scope rather than at the domain root.
 This prevents excessive privilege inheritance and ensures administrative permissions remain restricted to their intended boundary.